MatteoGioia/neuron/zettelkasten/University/Foundations of Data Science/FDS II - Image Processing.md

     - What are the properties of convolution?
     - What components make up an image?
 Why do we assume that an image is usually homogenous?
 Why it is important that noise averages to 0?
 Which are the 2 main methods used to reduce noise in a picture?
     - Why is the gaussian more "precise"?
+    - How can we use a gaussian for patter matching?
+What are the useful side effects?
+    - How can we use the derivatives for 1D edge detection?
+Why is it a good idea to combine them with a gaussian?
+What other tweaks can we use to reduce noise/ increase accuracy?
+(Hint: thr, hist)
+    - Does the tecnique mentioned above work for 2D images?
+How?
+    - How does the canny edge detector use gradient to detect edges?
+    - How can we use 2nd derivatives to detect edges more easily?
+What can we do to make the process efficient?
+    - What happens when we increase/reduce the sigma of a gaussian?
+(Hint: thick & thin)
+    - How can we use Hough transform to detect edges?
+What is the intuition about straight lines?
+    - What are image descriptors?
+How can we use them for object recognition?
+    - Why are histograms a good image descriptor?
+How can we compare them (measures)?
+    - What is the basic algorithm for detection?
+What are the main advantages/drawbacks?
+    - List the main performance metrics.
+    - What are the ROC and AUROC?
+And the Precision-Recall curve?
+    - What are log loss and brier loss?

 ## Basics of Image Processing